 As you can imagine, if people were as consistent as computers, many of the above steps wouldn't be too troublesome.
-But sometimes the interviewer used a different picture and neglected to update the data, or sometimes there was background noise from construction in a different part of the building and we had to use software to reduce the excess noise in the file, or sometimes someone forgot to handoff their task to the next person when they finished and it languished "lost" for a period of time.
+But sometimes the interviewer used a different picture and neglected to update the data, or a type-o would get into the subtitles and we'd have to re-type them and re-merge them with the video file, or sometimes there was background noise from construction in a different part of the building and we had to use software to reduce the excess noise in the file, or sometimes someone forgot to handoff their task to the next person when they finished and it languished "lost" for a period of time.
 All of these issues took extra time from staff, which was a valuable resource.

-The occurrence of these problems could be reduced, but you can never reduce risk/uncertainty down to zero.
+The occurrence of these problems could be reduced, but you can never reduce risk/variation down to zero.
 A big part of operations management in a production context is foreseeing what might go wrong and putting in place a process to prevent it.
-Sometimes this is as simple as a checklist, which we had each interviewer go through at the end of an interview day.
+We used in-process reviews before merging the component parts into a final video file, and then another in-process review before 'delivering' the videos.
+Sometimes these kinds of processes can be simple as a checklist, which we had each interviewer go through at the end of an interview day.

 Similarly, if tasks all had rapid turnaround then planning would be easier, but in reality it took computers several hours to export video files, and it took staff multiple hours to listen to audio and write English subtitles.
-Thus, the work was somewhat “spikey:” the video editor was very busy for a few hours doing the manual part, and then once the exporting started the process continued without any manual intervention.
-We sometimes had situations in which we had salaried staff in the office ready to work, but there was no video editing work to be done.
+Thus, the work was somewhat “spikey:” the video editor was very busy for a few hours doing the manual part of video editing, and then once he set the files to export the process would continue without any manual intervention; he was done working, but the staff who handled the next step couldn't start yet.
+We sometimes had situations in which we had salaried staff in the office ready and willing to work, but there was work to be done.
 Ideally, this should never happen, but in reality I imagine that a lot of small organizations have encountered scenarios like this.
 This leads us toward another idea: details and context matter.
 You often can’t make a system better unless you understand the specifics of the work being done and the context of the business environment.

-A good operations manager will find ways to increase slack in certain parts of the system, such as paying for additional computer processing power, or will find good "back burner" tasks for staff to work on when the main tasks aren't available.
+A good operations manager will find ways to increase slack in certain parts of the system, such as paying for additional computer processing power or shifting the time that people start their workday.
+You might find good a "back burner" tasks for staff to do when the main tasks aren't available, like preparing training documentation or researching new software.
 You can train additional staff on video production so that when needed they can increase capacity at that "station."
 You could attempt to speed up or slow down certain tasks or certain stations to make the flow of resources more steady, reducing peaks and valleys (very similar to the COVID idea of flattening the curve).

 Health Check Clinic